dinochecker

 Further reading

-• R. Owen (1841) "A description of a portion of the skeleton of the Cetiosaurus, a gigantic extinct saurian reptile occurring in the oolitic formations of different portions of England".
+• Owen R (1841) "A description of a portion of the skeleton of the Cetiosaurus, a gigantic extinct saurian reptile occurring in the oolitic formations of different portions of England".
+Proceedings of the Geological Society of London, 3: 457-462.

-• D.E.
-Fastovsky and D.B.
-Weishampel (2005) "Sauropodomorpha: The Big, The Bizarre & The Majestic" in "The Evolution and Extinction of the Dinosaurs".
+• Fastovsky DE and Weishampel DB (2005) "Sauropodomorpha: The Big, The Bizarre and The Majestic".
+In "The Evolution and Extinction of the Dinosaurs".